gazmull/eros-bot/README.md

 ### Code
 > When adding/updating a command, `guide-pages` must be updated.
 See [**Documentation**](#Documentation-(Pull-Request))

-1. Fork this repository, clone to your machine, and then follow the project's development configuration [e.g. TSLint]
+1. Fork this repository, clone to local machine, and then follow the project's development configuration [e.g. TSLint]
     > `$ yarn --production=false` to install.

 2. Code x10

-3. Run `$ yarn test` to verify if your build is passing.
+3. Run `$ yarn test` to verify if the build is passing.
     > Failing build will be rejected at default.

 4. Make sure to do `$ git push` to the master branch!